 According to the United Nations Office on Drugs and Crime, approximately 275 million people used drugs in 2020, and nearly 13% of people who use drugs are estimated to suffer from a drug use disorder.
 The mortality rate due to drug overdose in the US was 27.9/100,000 in 2020.
 In the UK, 130,490 adults entered treatment for substance misuse in 2020 to 2021.
-Cannabis remains the most commonly used drug at the global level, while amphetamines remain the second most commonly used drug.
-Although the use of opioids and prescription opioids is less common, opioids remain major drugs of potential harm and health consequences.
-A sharp increase in heroin use in some markets where it was previously declining shows that heroin remains one of the major drugs of public health concern.
+Cannabis remains the most commonly used drug globally; amfetamines are the second most commonly used drug.
+Although the use of opioids is less common, they remain major drugs of potential harm and health consequences.
 Many people who use drugs, both occasionally and regularly, tend to be polydrug users who use more than one substance concurrently or sequentially.

 An opioid is a synthetic or natural agent that stimulates opioid receptors and produces opium-like effects.
 Opiates are opioids that are naturally derived from the opium poppy (e.g., morphine).
-They are used to treat pain but may also be abused because of their euphoric effects.
+They are used to treat pain but may also be misused because of their euphoric effects.
 Naturally-derived opiates are commonly abused alongside semisynthetic and synthetic opioids such as fentanyl, heroin (diamorphine), methadone, oxycodone, and hydrocodone.
-The Diagnostic and statistical manual of mental disorders, 5th edition, text revision (DSM-5-TR) defines opioid use disorder as a problematic pattern of opioid use, leading to clinically significant impairment or distress, as manifested by at least two out of 11 criteria within a 12-month period, and may include symptoms of tolerance and withdrawal, despite knowledge that continued opioid use is the cause of these problems.
-Commonly abused opioids include codeine, fentanyl, heroin, morphine, opium, oxycodone, and hydrocodone.
+The Diagnostic and statistical manual of mental disorders, 5th edition, text revision (DSM-5-TR) defines opioid use disorder as a problematic pattern of opioid use leading to clinically significant impairment or distress, as manifested by at least two out of 11 criteria within a 12-month period.

-Overdose occurs when the quantities taken are larger than can be physically tolerated, resulting in central nervous system (CNS) and respiratory depression, miosis, and apnea.
+Overdose occurs when larger quantities than physically tolerated are taken, resulting in central nervous system (CNS) and respiratory depression, miosis, and apnea.
 Can be fatal if not treated rapidly.